canonical/vanilla-framework/docs/patterns/_links.md

 ## External link

 The `external-link` class should be used on hyperlinks that go to a different domain than the current one.
+E.g.:

-<a class="p-link--external">External link</a>
+An <a class="p-link--external">external link</a> in a sentence.

 ```html
 <a class="p-link--external">External link</a>